 Contact The Legal Team At Englander Peebles For Dog Bite Injury Law

 Dogs make for incredible and loyal companions to many millions of people all across Florida, but they can also pose a danger to others As the owner of a dog, especially larger dogs like pit bulls, German Shepherds, or Rottweiler’s, which can inflict much more severe injuries, it is imperative that you remain vigilant about your surroundings, maintain control of your dog on a leash, and avoid situations where dog bites may occur if you are anywhere near these types of digs.

 Children are often the victims of dog bites or animal attacks due to their small size and tend to suffer the most severe injuries as a result.
 As a parent or caregiver, it is crucial that you teach your children how to behave around animals, not just with the beloved family pet, but also around unknown dogs.
 Children should never hug or approach a dog from behind, touch a dog’s chew toys, food, or snacks, be allowed to pull on parts of a dog or hit a dog, stare into a dog’s eyes or kiss a dog on the face.

 If you’ve been involved in a dog bite accident or animal attack then it is imperative that you contact our team.
 Every dog bite case of ours is different and requires the very personalized approach and investigation, and due diligence we offer to all of our valuable clients.
 The expert team at Englander Peebles’ Fort Lauderdale has Dog Bite Attorneys who can use their knowledge and experience to help dog bite victims and their families during this difficult time.
-If you or a loved one was the victim of a dog bite, contact Englander Peebles today at (954) 807-1854 or by using our contact us for a free and confidential consultation.
+If you or a loved one was the victim of a dog bite, contact Englander Peebles today.